 South Ogden is a medium-sized city located in the state of Utah.
-With a population of 16,955 people and three constituent neighborhoods, South Ogden is the 42nd largest community in Utah.
+With a population of 17,199 people and three constituent neighborhoods, South Ogden is the 42nd largest community in Utah.

+South Ogden is a somewhat ethnically-diverse city.
 The people who call South Ogden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Ogden residents report their race to be White, followed by Black or African-American.
 South Ogden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.90% of the city’s residents.
-Important ancestries of people in South Ogden include German, Irish, Danish, and Scottish.
+People of Hispanic or Latino origin account for 14.07% of the city’s residents.
+Important ancestries of people in South Ogden include English, German, Irish, Danish, and Scottish.

 The most common language spoken in South Ogden is English.
 Other important languages spoken here include Spanish and Chinese.